Pond Creek man charged in connection to 2019 assault

-A 19-year-old Pond Creek man was charged last month with three felonies related to a sexual assault of a 17-year-old girl last year.
+POND CREEK, Okla. — A 19-year-old Pond Creek man was charged last month with three felony crimes related to a sexual assault of a 17-year-old girl last year.

 Connor Jacob North was charged April 30 with felony counts of rape by instrumentation, indecent exposure and sexual battery related to an incident on May 17, 2019.